-Now, as fracking goes global, communities in Britain, South Africa, Poland - and beyond - have to decide between environmental concerns and big financial incentives from the energy companies.
+Now, as fracking goes global, communities in South Africa, Poland - and beyond - have to decide between environmental concerns and big financial incentives from the energy companies.

 The big picture

 - Fracking hell?
 Poland's dash for gas Fracking multinationals covet the sizable shale deposits lying deep in Poland's underbelly.
-Advocates say this will bring prosperity, but opponents cite the US experience -- where fracking is marred by environmental and social concerns -- fearing the end of Poland's rural communities.
-Watch it
+Advocates say this will bring prosperity, but opponents cite the US experience -- where fracking is marred by environmental and social concerns --

 - Fracking hell?
 The untold story A look at the risks of natural gas development in the Marcellus Shale: from toxic chemicals in drinking water to unregulated interstate dumping of potentially radioactive waste, are the health consequences worth the economic gains?
 Watch it